946923759/replicant/README.md

 ![F.M.
 RepliCant](https://github.com/946923759/replicant/blob/main/FM%20RepliCant%20Logo.png?raw=true)

-A standalone VN engine written for Guns Girl Z: Fire Moth DLC.
+This is a VN engine designed to handle simpler types of VNs.
+It is currently used for Guns Girl Z: Fire Moth DLC.

 ## Features
 - Resize window on the fly, supports any resolutions close to 16:9
+- No FPS limit.
+Animations are as smooth as your display can handle.
+- Supports mouse, keyboard, game controller, and touchscreen
+- Supports multiple languages.
+- Gallery screen, automatically unlocks images displayed in cutscenes.
+- Sound Test screen.

+## Features for developers
+- Choice branching, show/remove choices, set/get variable (beta).
-- Automatic portrait positioning
+- Automatic portrait positioning.
 - Load portrait database from GGZ or GFL
 - Load music internally or externally
-- Scripts have multilanguage support built in
+- Scripts have multilanguage support built in to the syntax.
-- Supports mouse, keyboard, game controller, and touchscreen
+- Script syntax is simple and easy to write.

 ## Project Structure
 Backgrounds: Dumped game backgrounds, matches game structure